 Discovery metadata case-by-case instructions

-While the metadata section covers all the cases and values pertaining to metadata for new editions, updates, reissues, and cancellations of datasets and support files, it can be difficult for application and tool developers to figure out what metadata to use when and what values metadata fields must have under different circumetances.
+While the metadata section covers all the cases and values pertaining to metadata for new editions, updates, reissues, and cancellations of datasets and support files, it can be difficult for application and tool developers to figure out what metadata to use when and what values metadata fields must have under different circumstances.
 Product Specification authors are encouraged to describe each such scenario (new edition, update, etc.) in separate sub-clauses, describing:

 The circumstances in which a dataset must be issued as a new edition, updated, reissued, or cancelled.

-What metadata must be provided within the Exchange Catalogue in each scenario, incuding which metadata classes and attributes are mandatory, which are inapplicable, and what values are appropriate for included metadata attributes.
+What metadata must be provided within the Exchange Catalogue in each scenario, including which metadata classes and attributes are mandatory, which are inapplicable, and what values are appropriate for included metadata attributes.

 Such clauses may be easier for application developers and data producers to find when placed under a “Production Processes” section, however their placement in the Product Specification documents is at the discretion of Product Specification developers.